-Overview: The University of Alabama – Birmingham provides high-volume clinical experience and mentored research opportunities in head and neck oncology.
-The fellowship includes broad experience in ablative surgery, endocrine surgery, microvascular surgery and endoscopic skull base surgery.
+Overview: The Head and Neck Fellowship program began in July 2008.
+Twelve physicians have completed the fellowship program.
+The University of Alabama – Birmingham (UAB) provides high-volume clinical experience and mentored research opportunities in head and neck oncology.
+The fellowship includes broad experience in ablative surgery, endocrine surgery and microvascular surgery.
 The fellowship year is characterized by a balance of mentorship and autonomy.
 Faculty members provide close supervision early in the year.
-Later, the fellow will function more as a junior faculty member, leading residents through surgical procedures and determining treatment plans more independently.
+Later on, the fellow will function more as a junior faculty member, leading residents through surgical procedures and determining treatment plans more independently.
 All fellows participate in clinical research projects.
-Fellows interested in additional basic research training may complete an additional two-year NIH funded research training program.
+Fellows interested in additional basic research training may elect to complete an additional two-year NIH funded research training program.
 The faculty of the head and neck program are committed to making this fellowship an exceptional training opportunity.

 - Clinical volume and diverse pathology

 - Broad scope of training (H&N ablative, microvascular reconstruction, endocrine, robotics, endoscopic skull-base).

 - Invested, motivated faculty who are well networked across the country to help in finding the next job.

 - Vibrant southern city, low cost of living, great food, music and outdoor activities

 Eligibility: per AHNS guidelines